-FedEx and UPS made some significant changes to their rates and contracts for 2023, yet many businesses have yet to either know or understand these changes.
-For this reason – and many others – it’s critical for businesses to update their parcel carrier contracts and gain more clarity about what impacts their shipping efforts.
+FedEx and UPS made some significant changes to their rates and contracts for 2024, yet many businesses have yet to either know or understand these changes.
+For this reason – and many others – companies must update their parcel carrier contracts and gain more clarity about what impacts their shipping efforts.
 Unfortunately, however, these efforts don’t always top to-do lists – making it easier for carriers to increase their profits while shippers often spend more than they should.

 To help avoid the potential shortcomings of your existing carrier contracts, re-negotiate – or even negotiate for the first time – your parcel contracts to increase your shipping efficiency while decreasing your shipping overhead.
 To help, consider the five mistakes below you will want to avoid during parcel contract negotiations.